 We start this section by extending our notation slightly to make it easier to refer to the quantities involved in transfer learning.
 Let $M_i$ be a task in \M\ defined by $\w_i \in \R^d$.
 We will use $\pi^*_i$ to refer to an optimal policy of MDP $M_i$ and use $Q^{\piexpi}_i$ to refer to its value function.
 The value function of $\pi^*_i$ when executed in $M_j \in \M$ will be denoted by $Q^{\piexpi}_j$.

-Suppose now that an agent \agt\ has computed optimal policies for the tasks $M_1, M_2, ..., M_n \in \M$.
-Suppose further that when exposed to a new task $M_{n+1}$ the agent computes $Q^{\piexpi}_{n+1}$---the value functions of the policies $\pi^*_i$ under the new reward function induced by $\w_{n+1}$.
-In this case, applying Theorem~\ref{teo:gpi} to the newly-computed set of value functions $\{Q^{\pi_1^*}_{n+1}, Q^{\pi_2^*}_{n+1},..., Q^{\pi_n^*}_{n+1}\}$ will give rise to a policy that performs at least as well as a policy computed based on any subset of the set above, including the empty set (except of course in the unlikely event that one starts with a randomly-generated policy that performs well).
+Suppose now that an agent has computed optimal policies for the tasks $M_1, M_2, ..., M_n \in \M$.
+Suppose further that when presented with a new task $M_{n+1}$ the agent computes $\{Q^{\pi_1^*}_{n+1}, Q^{\pi_2^*}_{n+1},..., Q^{\pi_n^*}_{n+1}\}$, the evaluation of each $\pi^*_i$ under the new reward function induced by $\w_{n+1}$.
+In this case, applying the GPI theorem to the newly-computed set of value functions will give rise to a policy that performs at least as well as a policy based on any subset of these, including the empty set.
 Thus, this strategy satisfies our definition of successful transfer.